The Sophists Sell Teachings for the Soul

 The Rush to Study with Protagoras

-"Are you aware, Hippias, of the hazard with respect to which you are going to stake your soul (ψυχήν)?
+"Are you aware of the hazard with respect to which you are going to stake your soul (ψυχήν)?
 If you had to entrust your body to someone, taking the risk of its being made better or worse, you would first consider whether you ought to entrust it or not, and would seek the advice of your friends and relations and ponder it for a number of days.
-Yet for your soul, which you value much more highly than your body, and on which depends the good or ill condition of all your affairs (εὖ ἢ κακῶς πράττειν), according as it is made better or worse (χρηστοῦ ἢ πονηροῦ αὐτοῦ γενομένου), would you omit to consult first with your father or your brother or one of us your comrades, ... and instead, having heard of Protagoras in the evening, as you say, and coming to me at dawn, to make no mention of whether you ought to entrust yourself to him, and take no counsel upon it, are you ready to spend your own substance and that of your friends, in the settled conviction that at all costs you must converse with Protagoras, whom you neither know, as you tell me, nor have ever met in argument before, and whom you call sophist' (σοφιστὴν) in patent ignorance of what this sophist may be to whom you are about to entrust yourself. ...
-[T]he sophist is a sort of merchant or dealer in provisions on which a soul is nourished. ...
+Yet for your soul, which you value much more highly than your body, and on which depends the good or ill condition of all your affairs (εὖ ἢ κακῶς πράττειν), according as it is made better or worse (χρηστοῦ ἢ πονηροῦ αὐτοῦ γενομένου), would you omit to consult first with your father or your brother or one of us your comrades, ... and instead, having heard of Protagoras in the evening, as you say, and coming to me at dawn, to make no mention of whether you ought to entrust yourself to him, and take no counsel upon it, are you ready to spend your own substance and that of your friends, in the settled conviction that at all costs you must converse with Protagoras, whom you neither know, as you tell me, nor have ever met in argument before, and whom you call sophist in patent ignorance of what this sophist may be to whom you are about to entrust yourself. ... "[T]he sophist is a sort of merchant in provisions on which a soul is nourished. ...
 It is with doctrines (μαθήμασιν), presumably, that the soul is nourished, and we must take care that the sophist, in commending his wares, does not deceive us, as both merchant and dealer do in the case of food for the body.
 For among the provisions in which these men deal, not only are they ignorant what is good or bad, since in selling they commend them all, but the people who buy from them are so too, unless one happens to be a trainer or a doctor.
 And in the same way, those who take their doctrines the round of our cities, hawking them about to any odd purchaser who desires them, commend everything they sell, and there may well be some of these too who are ignorant which of their wares is good or bad for the soul.
 The same is true of the people who buy from them, unless one happens to have a doctor's knowledge here also, but of the soul.
 So then, if you are well informed as to what is good or bad among these wares, it will be safe for you to buy doctrines from Protagoras or from anyone else you please.
 If not, take care that you do not risk your greatest treasure on a toss of the dice.
 For I tell you there is far more serious risk in the purchase of doctrines than in that of eatables.
 When you buy victuals and liquors you can carry them off from the dealer or merchant in separate vessels, and before you take them into your body by drinking or eating you can lay them in your house and take the advice of an expert whom you can call in, as to what is fit to eat or drink and what is not, and how much you should take and when.
 So that in this purchase the risk is not serious.
 But you cannot carry away doctrines in a separate vessel.
 You are compelled, when you have handed over the price, to take the doctrine in your soul by learning it, and so to depart either an injured or a benefited man" (Protagoras 313c).
 Socrates does not share Hippocrates' enthusiasm for a sophistic education.
 He cautions Hippocrates that the Sophists are merchants, that they sell "doctrines" for the soul, that they themselves do not know whether what they sell is good or bad.
 Their interest is in the sale.

-On the Question of Whether Virtue is Teachable
+On Whether Virtue is Teachable

 "I wonder whether I follow what you are saying, Protagoras; for you appear to be